mahaley22/Uncertainty-Sampling/index.md

 **32.1%** of the non-matches (potential errors) are found by **10.0%** of the target sentences with the highest uncertainty score.

-But that is not usually the case.
-But it usually holds true that both the distribution of mis-matched bad translations is weighted in the high uncertainty.
+Way cool, but that is not usually the case.
+However, it consistently holds true that both the distribution of mis-matched bad translations is weighted in the high uncertainty.

 But then with a quick tool for exploration, it's easy to examine the presumptive Negatives to see if they are True or False Negatives (bad vs. good translations).
 There, we find a marked concentration of True Negatives in high uncertainty.